Link to my full rankings: 2026 Preseason Top 25

 - Ben Davis: Experienced arm that posted a 3.77 ERA and 3.43 FIP last season.
 He may join the rotation, but likely the closer.

 This team has tons of depth.
-It was a disappointing final season at Virginia for Brian O’Connor, but he has tons of experience and knows how to win.
+It was a disappointing final season at Virginia for Brian O’Connor, but he has the experience and knows how to win.
 I expect him to fit right in the SEC.
 The staff has the pieces and Justin Parker is one of the best pitching coaches in college baseball.
 Ace Reese and Noah Sullivan are two of the top returning players in the conference.
 The talent is there if the transfers come in and deliver to expectations.
 I have already invested in a ticket for Mississippi State to win the CWS.

 Leave a comment